jetbrains-academy/kotlin-onboarding-introduction/Part1/TheFirstDateWithProgramming/Introduction/task.md

     <img src="../../../utils/src/main/resources/images/part1/TheFirstDateWithProgramming/game.png" alt="Story twister" width="400"/>
 </p>

+### The project's description

 The project of this lesson is **Story twister**.
 The goal of this game is to ask the user several fun questions, remember the answers, and build a fun story from these answers.

-The lesson includes the following topics:
+We will replace the real questions with new ones to make the final story ridiculous.

+### The lesson's topics

 - the entry point for a Kotlin program;
 - built-in functions for printing to console;
 - variables;
 - built-in functions for reading user input.

-An example of this game:
+### The project's example

 ![The game's example](../../../utils/src/main/resources/images/part1/TheFirstDateWithProgramming/game.gif "The game's example")